 The manufacture and transport of fertilisers all has a carbon footprint, its use is contributing to greenhouse gas emissions and the gradual leeching of fertilisers into our local streams and rivers is damaging those environments.

-Don’t waste your money applying fertiliser, instead mulch with a compost or composted manure.
+Don’t waste your time or money applying fertiliser trying to sustain plants that are poorly suited to your conditions.
+Instead choose your plants wisely and mulch with a composted bark, compost or composted manure.
 I was once told ‘feed the soil, not the plant‘.
 Mulching the soil has other benefits too: a healthy soil will sequester more carbon, it aids water retention in periods of drought, increases drainage of heavy soils, and suppresses weeds.

 If you must fertilise your plants consider making your own nettle feed.
 Making this fertiliser from nettles in your own garden has no transportation cost and therefore no carbon footprint.